-We were heading across Jinsuo pass and the Canglong Mountain , which was basically up, up, up, down a little.
-It’s just evil, because, then you have to back up again.
+We were heading across Jinsuo Pass and the Canglong Mountain, which was basically up, up, up, down a little.
+It’s just evil, because, then you have to go back up again.
 We went up a stone staircase and then after an attempt at the Sky Ladder, I backed down.
 The cliff is just about vertical and you have to pull yourself up on the chains, leaning out to pick up the next chain.
 Those gloves would have been useful there.

 East Peak, Huashan

-We made it to the East Peak, understanding completely why when it’s raining or bad weather you really won’t want to climb Huashan.
+We made it to the East Peak, understanding why you won’t want to climb Huashan when it’s raining or bad weather.
 Our next stop is the West Peak area and the Plank Road.